Plasmaviridae: Genome

 The genome is condensed, nonsegmented and consists of a single molecule of circular, supercoiled double-stranded DNA, 12 kilobase pairs in length.
 The genome has a rather high G-C content of ~32%.
-The genome has 14 open reading frames, and encodes at least 15 proteins, of which at least four are structural proteins embedded in the membrane.
+The genome has 14 open reading frames, and encodes at least 15 proteins, of which at least two are structural proteins embedded in the envelope.

 Structure

 Virions are quasi-spherical, slightly pleomorphic, enveloped and about 80 nm (range 50–125 nm) in diameter.

 Life cycle

 Viral replication is cytoplasmic.
 DNA-templated transcription is the method of transcription.
 The virus exits the host cell by budding.
 Acholeplasma species serve as the natural host.

 Infection

 A productive infectious cycle begins before a lysogenic cycle establishes the virus in the infected bacteria.
 After initial infection of the viral genome the virus may become latent within the host.
 Lysogeny involves integration into the host chromosome.